tfielder/RPN-Calculator/README.md

 6. Enjoy the calculator.

 ## Testing:
-Once you've completed the above steps to run the program, try running `cd RPN_test.rb` to use the test-suite.
+Once you've completed the above steps to run the program, try running `ruby RPN_test.rb` to use the test-suite.
 Tests are included in the RPN_test.rb file.

 ## Assumptions and Decisions:
 This project assumes using the Ruby language and version 2.4 or higher.